juniorsundarCasual/TGT/vault/volume-5.chapter-342.md

 But in the True World Sect, it was the exact opposite.
 She was encouraged to mess around and find out.
 Nothing remained unknown for long here as most, if not all, questions had an answer in the Library.
 And the great thing was that they were even forced to question the information available in the library.

 This mindset was eye-opening in many ways.
 For one, it helped Shuri understand the cultivation methods and systems of Automagy in the Yoruz Clan's texts with a completely new perspective.
-By applying the principles of modular spellmaking and compartmentalisation, she could now see patterns in the inscriptions prescribed in the texts that alluded to particular behaviours and actions.
+By applying the principles of modular spellmaking and compartmentalisation, she could now see patterns in the program prescribed in the texts that alluded to particular behaviours and actions.
 She wanted to test out her theory earlier, but she recognised that it was a very expensive and time-consuming experiment.
-A mistake in the inscription would turn an entire mana core defective, and could also lead to catastrophic consequences if the inscription happens to succeed.
+A mistake in the program would turn an entire mana core defective, and could also lead to catastrophic consequences if the program happens to succeed.

 Earlier, Shuri did not want to take risks like that.
 But now, things were different.
 The circumstances had changed - there was no point in trying to conceal herself, and there was no necessity for it either.
 On top of that, there was now a feeling gnawing away at her from within telling her that it was time, and that if she didn't follow through she would miss out on something big.